Bounce (video game series): Bounce Tales (2008)

 Classic 2D side-scrolling Bounce title developed by Rovio, in Java format.
 The antagonist in this game is a cube-shaped creature named Hypnotoid.
 In Bounce Tales, Bounce the character acquires abilities to change his shape/texture to a beach ball, a rock and his original form, the red ball, each with differing abilities.

 Bounce Tales came preloaded on Nokia 7210 Supernova, 7510 Supernova, 6700 classic, 6303 classic, 5130 XpressMusic, 6710 Navigator, 3720 classic, 6600i slide, 2720 Fold, and Nokia X3-00.

 Bounce Evolution (2009)

 A 3D game designed for the Nokia N900 running Maemo, it was released for download on the Ovi Store on 11 January 2010 on the same day as it launched for N900/Maemo.
 The game was initially developed by Rovio in collaboration with Nokia in a project to test the hardware performance of the N900.

 Bounce Boing Battle (2010)

 Developed by Rovio for Symbian^1 devices as a sort of spin-off title, this is Bounce in a two player battle format.
+Players compete in tennis-style matches to bounce a ball back and forth using walls drawn within the game arena.